Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 The short answer is that during non-peak hours, yes, except on the Green Line and the Mattapan Trolley, where they are never allowed due to crowding.

-They also may be prohibited during holidays and special Boston Events, such as St Patrick's Day, Marathon Monday, and 4th of July.
+They also may be (and usually are) prohibited during holidays and special Boston events, such as New Year's Eve, St Patrick's Day, Marathon Monday, and 4th of July.
 They will also probably be banned any time special conditions or unusual crowding exists.

 Bikes are also banned from several stations - Park Street, Downtown Crossing, Government Center - due to congestion and the very narrow platforms, passages, and corridors.

-Trust me, you would not want to be wheeling a bike along some of these spaces.
+Trust me, you would not want to be wheeling a bike along some of these spaces even if they were allowed.

 A number of additional restrictions apply, so you should check the MBTA bicycle guidelines carefully.